“Socially Responsible” Ethical Credit Card Companies

 The first is the Salmon Nation Visa card that provides support amounting to $15 per new card to Ecotrust’s Salmon Nation project.
 The second is the Sierra Club Visa card that grants $15 of charity to Sierra Club for every new card issued.

-For every purchase you make at Target, 1$ will be allocated for the charity program, with an extra of 0.5% for any other purchases.
+For every purchase you make at Target.
+1$ will be allocating for the charity program.
+With an extra of 0.5% for any other purchases.

 The Oregon-based Albina Community Bank issues its Loop Card Visa card that allows its holders to participate in the bank’s effort to improve the overall quality of the City of Portland, Oregon.

-One percent for every purchase made by cardholders will be allocated for the improvement of Portland’s social services, education, economy, art, and environment.
+One percent for every purchase made by cardholders.
+It is will be allocate for the improvement of Portland’s social services, education, economy, art, and environment.

 You don’t need to have Albina’s account in order to be the bank’s card holder.

 Hope Federal Credit Union issues a MasterCard card with 7 to 18% APR and free annual fee.
-The holders of this card can participate in Hope’s campaign to enhance the quality of life of people living in the Mid-South regions.
+The holders this card can participate in Hope’s campaign to enhance the quality life to living in the Mid-South regions.